Council’s Environmental Health Unit consists of trained public health professionals and experienced administrative support staff.

 Food Premises Information

 The Victorian Food Act 1984, along with the Food Standards Code and the Food Safety Standards, cover all businesses that handle, pack, prepare and sell food.
-Therefore all businesses, regardless of their size, that are involved with food, must be registered, and must comply with the requirements of the legislation.
+Therefore all businesses, regardless of their size, that are involved with food, must be registered or notified, and must comply with the requirements of the legislation.

 - Application to Register, Notify or Transfer a Food Premises